 Make a list of the questions you would like to ask the professional.
 The questions you select will depend on your level of career decidedness and how close you are to graduation.

 Ask your questions in order of what you most want to know.
-This will help you make sure that you learn what you most want to know in case the interview gets cut short.
+This will ensure you learn what you most want to know if the interview gets cut short unexpededly.

 Step 5: Conduct the interview

-Stay focused on the professional and the questions you want to ask during the interview.
+Stay focused on the professional and the questions from your list.
 Even if the professional takes phone calls during the interview, your phone should be off.
+If the professional is at work, remember that he or she may need to be available for colleagues and clients.

 At the end of the interviewer, thank the professional and offer a firm handshake.
 Ask the professional for his or her business card.
 Use the information from the card to send a thank you note after the interview.
 Save the card because the professional might become an important business contact for you in the future.